Note: This currency has been replaced by the Euro.

 - During the Second World War the Markka lost value, and in 1963 a new Markka was introduced.

-- In 1948, Finland aligned itself with the Brent Woods agreement.
+- In 1948, Finland aligned itself with the Bretton Woods agreement.

-- The Brent Woods agreement dissolved in 1971 and the Markka was depreciating against the US Dollar and not gaining against the German Mark.
+- The Bretton Woods agreement dissolved in 1971 and the Markka was depreciating against the US Dollar and not gaining against the German Mark.

 - During the 1980s and 1990s economic controls were abolished and the market started to liberalize.